AK-Homberger/NMEA2000-AIS-Gateway/README.md

 - [NMEA0183](https://github.com/ttlappalainen/NMEA0183)

 Then download the [repository](https://github.com/AK-Homberger/NMEA2000-AIS-Gateway/archive/refs/heads/main.zip) as ZIP.file and upack it.
-The Code is in the
+The Arduino code is in the "MyAISToN2k" folder.

 How to install and use the Arduino IDE is explained in the [NMEA2000 workshop](https://github.com/AK-Homberger/NMEA2000-Workshop).